 I joined the Department of Politics and International Relations at Warwick in 2014, where I lead the Interdisciplinary Ethics Research Group's work on Ethics in Climate and Development, and on Future Politics.

-Keith's research interests are animated by three questions:
+My research interests are animated by three questions:

-1. How can we achieve adaptation to climate change, and international development more generally, in a way that is both ethical and equitable?
+How can we achieve adaptation to climate change, and international development more generally, in a way that is both ethical and equitable?

-2. How can emerging technologies like AI and biotech be governed in a way that maximises the opportunities that they present while minimising their risks?
+How can emerging technologies like AI and biotech be governed in a way that maximises the opportunities that they present while minimising their risks?

-3. What can we learn from psychology about how to build political and economic institutions that can better cope with the environmental and technological challenges that humanity faces?
+What can we learn from psychology about how to build political and economic institutions that can better cope with the environmental and technological challenges that humanity faces?

-Keith holds a DPhil in political philosophy (Oxford), a BPhil in philosophy (Oxford), and a BA in philosophy and psychology (Oxford).
-He has been a Visiting Faculty Fellow at the Centre for Ethics, University of Toronto (2009-10), a Visiting Hoover Fellow at the Hoover Chair of Economic and Social Ethics, University of Louvain (2012), and a Visiting Academic in the Department of Philosophy, University of Oxford (2012-14).
-He has lived in and worked with social movements in various countries, including Rwanda, Guyana, India, Peru, Nigeria, Cuba, Mexico, West Papua, and the Middle East.
+I hold a DPhil in philosophy (Oxford) supervised by GA Cohen, a BPhil in philosophy (Oxford), and a BA in philosophy and psychology (Oxford).
+I have been a Visiting Faculty Fellow at the Centre for Ethics, University of Toronto (2009-10), a Visiting Hoover Fellow at the Hoover Chair of Economic and Social Ethics, University of Louvain (2012), and a Visiting Academic in the Department of Philosophy, University of Oxford (2012-14).
+Before joining Warwick, I was a Lecturer at the Universities of Exeter and Reading.